Wanted: Great Writing

 It’s not about *just* about the writing.

 Scripts do NOT speak for themselves.
+This is because:

 It’s about you, the writer, more.

-It’s hard to accept the above, I get that.
+Yes, really!
+It’s hard to accep, I get that.
 I couldn’t accept it for a long while.
-We are taught to believe that if we write something “well enough”, then this great story will literally JUMP OFF THE PAGE and get us a deal.
+We are taught to believe that if we write something GREAT (or “well enough”), then this great story will literally JUMP OFF THE PAGE and get us a deal.
 We’ve all heard of this happening to *someone*, so we reckon, quite rightly, “Why shouldn’t it happen to me?”